 Prior to entering the field, tutors participate in an intensive day-long training session (New Tutor Orientation).
-Once entering the field, tutors must engage in:
+Once entering the field, tutors must engage in...

-An In-service Training
+• An In-service Training

 SULC will offer a variety of 90 minute workshops throughout the middle of semester at various times.
-Tutors must choose a minimum of 1 training that fits their schedule and is applicable to their site needs.
+Tutors must chose a minimum of 1 training that fits their schedule and is applicable to their site needs.
 Tutors must arrive promptly as, if they arrive late, they will not receive credit for having attended the training.
 Tutors can attend up to 3 different in-service trainings if they have sufficient Federal Work-Study funding.

-Final Tutor Training

-In this training, all tutors come together to review and reflect on semester.
+• Final Tutor Training In this training, all tutors come together to review and reflect on semester.
 What went well?
 What could be improved upon for the next semester?
 SULC also invites a guest speaker to offer insights and new perspectives for tutors.

 New Tutor Orientation is only required the first semester a tutor works with the SULC.
-In subsequent semesters, a tutor must attend Returning Tutor Training, an In-Service Training, and the Final Tutor Training of the semester for a total of 3 trainings per semester.
+In subsequent semesters, a tutor must attend Returning Tutor Training, and then continue to engage in an in-service training and the final tutor training of the semester for a total of 3 trainings that semester.